mtakaki/cachet-url-monitor/README.md

     - **url**, the URL that is going to be monitored. *mandatory*
     - **method**, the HTTP method that will be used by the monitor. *mandatory*
     - **header**, client header passed to the request.
 Remove if you do not want to pass a header.
+    - **insecure**, for URLs which have self-singed/invalid SSL certs OR you wish to disable SSL check, use this key.
+Default is false, so by default we validate SSL certs.
     - **timeout**, how long we'll wait to consider the request failed.
 The unit of it is seconds. *mandatory*
     - **expectation**, the list of expectations set for the URL. *mandatory*
         - **HTTP_STATUS**, we will verify if the response status code falls into the expected range.
 Please keep in